Dojang is now open. Back to full-contact training.

-Melbourne Hapkido Academy dojang is a purpose built permanent training centre that has been designed and established to weather any troubled times and continue providing a great space to undertake a wonderful activity for all.
+Melbourne Hapkido Academy dojang is a purpose built permanent training centre that has been designed and established to weather any troubled times and to continue providing a great space for undertaking a wonderful activity for all.

 Moo Moo Kwan is the oldest and fastest growing Hapkido school in the world, having been established in 1963 by Grand Master Kim Yong-man.